Dev-P-L/Sentiment-Analysis--Amazon-Review_Revisiteds/README.md

 <br>
 <br>

-# Swift Presentation of Project with Source Code about
+# Swift Presentation of Project on
 # Prediction in Sentiment Analysis: Amazon Reviews Polarity

 * **91 % prediction accuracy** on the validation set